daihocmo/learn-vietnamese/draft/readingtips.md

 # Reading Techniques and Strategies

-The REAL Getting Started with Reading Guide

-Reading is pretty much the most effective way to get better at Vietnamese.
-There is no doubt about it.

 "Read more" is often the first piece of Vietnamese learning advice that advanced learners of Vietnamese will give to any beginner, and for good reason.
-This article aims to give you tips and talk about worries that you may have when reading.

 ## Reading Tips